apprentice3d/DogFoodingTemplates/01.Inventory/README.md

  }
  ```

+ and expecting data in same form as in case of endpoint (1)

  3. `POST /filter` to get all records abidding to given filter, where the filter will be sent in form of:

 ```